MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-hw.md

 # Bluetooth Test Platform supported hardware

+The Bluetooth Test Platform (BTP) can validate Bluetooth scenarios with several different hardware platforms.

+* Retail devices and in-development can be validated using the Human Device Adapter (HDA) [link](https://docs.microsoft.com/en-us/windows-hardware/drivers/bluetooth/testing-btp-human-device-adapter)
+* Windows hardware and drivers can be validated with PC-to-PC testing.
+TODO: Need link
+* 3rd party peripherals can be validated with custom device adapters.
+TODO: Need link.
+* Windows OS can be validated with the Traduci board and specific peripherals.
+TODO: Need link.

+## Human Device Adapter (HDA)
+## PC-to-PC testing
+## Custom Device Adapters
+## Traduci board
-The Bluetooth Test Platform (BTP) makes use of specialized hardware to make Bluetooth testing easier.
+ makes use of specialized hardware to make Bluetooth testing easier.
 The Traduci board enables software on a host device (like a PC) to communicate with external devices over a sideband.

 For example, an LE pairing test requires a peripheral device to be powered on, have certain IO capabilities, and be advertising as connectable/discoverable before it can be paired to.
 The peripheral device has well defined commands that can make this happen, so the BTP software on the host sends these commands over USB to the Traduci which in turn routes it to the appropriate device.
 After successful completion of the commands, the BTP software would then proceed with the test by requesting that the host pair to the peripheral device which is now ready to accept the pairing.